quynguy/menstack_project_miniminder/Planning_Materials/One_To_One.md

 One-to-One Relationships

-Daycare Teacher > Child
+Daycare Teacher > Unique Teacher ID
-daycare teacher > linked to one specific child

-Child > Daycare Teacher
+Child > Unique Child ID

+Each teacher has a unique child ID.
+Each child has a unique child ID.
-child > each child is associated with a specific daycare teacher
+Each child is associated to one teacher.